pnp/blog/content/microsoft-365-pnp-weekly/episode-195/index.md

 ## This week

-* **Leon** – investigating authoring a book, recording a PowerShell forensics and incident response course, and kicking off a MS-500 recording, and content to write.
+* **Liam** – investigating authoring a book, recording a PowerShell forensics and incident response course, and kicking off a MS-500 recording, and content to write.
 A relaxed week!
 * **Waldek** – releasing new versions of Microsoft Graph Developer Proxy and CLI for Microsoft 365 on January 31st, along with planning for a new event to be delivered during March.
 * **Vesa** – conference and community development planning.